Article top media content

 |Team resets once matchday is over||No||Yes|

-The normal rules for automatic substitutions, manual substitutions and captain changes still apply when playing your Wildcard, as well as formation constraints and the number of players you can pick from one team.
+The normal rules for automatic subs, manual subs and captain changes still apply when your Wildcard is active, as well as formation constraints and the number of players you can pick from one team.

 If you've already made transfers ahead of a matchday and you then play your Wildcard, the transfers you've made previously will be cancelled, along with any points deductions.

 To play your Wildcard, select 'Activate wildcard' and then confirm the transfers you'd like to make.
 Once you save your transfers, your changes will come into effect.

 This chip can be used only once and can be played at any time except Matchday 1 and Matchday 7 (the round of 16), when everyone gets unlimited transfers.
 Once you've played it, it can't be cancelled.